somphene/somphene.github.io/log/_posts/2020-06-04-01-Thermodynamics-Conservative-Cycle.md

 ### Identity

 Identity is one.
 Identity is unique.
 Identity is one, which is all together.
 Identity brings (places) all together smoothly.
 Identity is uniform, that is, Identity smoothly blends the differences between forms to make them one.
 Thus there are no two different forms and as a result we say that this unique Identity is conserved.
 The symbol to denote this is that of a cycle $$\circ$$.
 This is the symbol given by Brahmagupta to express Aryabhata's concept of zero as the Identity (unique cycle).
-A blank white space would also work but it is easily missed.
+A blank white space might have worked but it is easily missed.
 Thus, Identity is Cycle.
 Cycle is Identity.

 ### Identity of Thermodynamics

 Cycle is Identity.
-In Thermodynamics it is named Energy.
+In Thermodynamics, it is named (identified as) Energy.
 Thermodynamics shows how to smoothly translate from one form of Energy to another form of Energy (Identity).
 Energy is allowed to translate smoothly from one form to another in a cycle which forms the Identity.
 The different forms are given names as relative Identities.
-Equilibrium is the name given when two relative Identities are Identified to a unique.
+Equilibrium is the name given when two relative Identities are Identified to a unique one.
 The name equilibrium corresponds to the mathematical concept of equals to ($$=$$) or balance.
-Thus Unique Identification is Equilibrium.
-This can be simplified to: looking at a pair of complementary relative Identites which identified together at the Boundary between them complete a cycle.
+Thus, Unique Identification is Equilibrium.
+This can be simplified to: see a pair of complementary relatively lower Identites which identified together at the Boundary between them complete a cycle.
+This Cycle is the relatively Higher Identity.

+### Scale

+A Scale is naming of Relative Identities.
+The usual metre scale is a prototype example of a Scale.
+In Thermodynamics, less corresponds to Intensive and more corresponds to Extensive.

 ### Cycle $$\circ$$ Energy is Conserved

 Cycle is Identity.
 Identity is Conserved.
 This is the same as "Identity is unique".
 Identity Cycle is unique.
 Energy is the Identity is the Unique Cycle in Thermodynamics.
+Stated the other way round, a conserved quantity is an Identity (at appropriate scale).

 ### $$\circ$$ Connection is Smooth Translation (Flow)